cmksj1005/Counter-Function/README.md

 # Counter Function

-This JavaScript counting function provides smooth number animations for counters on your webpage.
-It offers customizable features such as decimal precision, counting pace, reverse counting, and support for negative numbers.
+This JavaScript counting function delivers smooth, dynamic number animations for your webpage counters.
+It comes with a range of customizable features, including adjustable decimal precision, flexible counting speed, reverse counting, and support for negative numbers.
+Additionally, it triggers animations when the counter enters the viewport, ensuring an engaging user experience as visitors scroll through your page.

 ## Features